Scottish Funeral Support Payment

 You should get an answer within 12 weeks and 1 working day.

-Some contributions might need to be paid back, like a budgeting advance for Universal Credit or a budgeting loan.
+Some of these might need to be paid back, like a budgeting advance for Universal Credit or a budgeting loan.
 You should explore options that don't need to be paid back before you take on debt.

 If you don’t pay the bill on time, the funeral director could take action for payment of the debt.
 If this happens, speak to an adviser at a Citizens Advice Bureau as soon as possible.